 - Now add the chickpeas, olive oil and cumin and blend until smooth.
-Again, scrape the mix from the sides down into the blender to make sure nothing gets missed, and blend again until everything is silky smooth.250 g chickpeas, 1 tbsp olive oil, ½ tsp ground cumin powder
+Again, scrape the mix from the sides down into the blender to make sure nothing gets missed, and blend again until everything is silky smooth.250 g chickpeas, 1 tablespoon olive oil, ½ teaspoon ground cumin powder

 - Give it a taste and add a bit more salt, lemon juice or cumin depending on how you like your hummus.
 You can also add a bit more olive oil or cold water to get it even creamier if you'd like.

 - Serve it up in a bowl with a pinch of paprika and a drizzle of olive on top.olive oil, 1 Pinch of paprika

 - It’s important to boil the chickpeas in hot water first - this is what makes this hummus so much better than usual hummus.